Kakhovka: History

 Soon after the annexation of Crimea by the Russian Empire, in 1791 the Russian Colonel D.M.
 Kulikovsky built in place of former Crimean fortress the trade town of Kakhovka.
 It was named in honor of the Taurida Oblast governor Vasiliy Kakhovsky.
 In 1848 the town obtained city rights.
 In the 1870s–90s the town was renowned for having a huge population of low-income contractors (batraki).
 According to N.J.
 Tjezjakov, a Russian economist, between 20,000 and 40,000 batraki would gather in the city at the one time, 80% of them males.
+Before the revolution Kakhovka was an important centre of grain and wool trade.

 In December 1918, by the decision of the administration of the Dnipro povit (uyezd), Kakhovka was declared a city.
 In August 1920, during the final push in the Russian Civil War to drive the Whites under Wrangel out of the Crimea, Ieronim Uborevich established a bridgehead as part of the Northern Taurida Operation at Kakhovka, which became the site of fierce battles, which Evan Mawdsley described as "probably the closest the Civil War came to world war trench fighting."
+Afterwards it was administratively part of the Mykolaiv Governorate of Ukraine.